What is Plymouth County Outreach?

 Since then, EB HOPE has grown to include many members of the community, including from various town departments and the general public, as well as many partner organizations and groups within the substance abuse treatment and recovery industry.

-East Bridgewater Police Chief Scott Allen and the department has continued to support the mission of EB HOPE in helping those suffering from substance use disorders and help support family members and loved ones of those suffering.
+The East Bridgewater Police Department has continued to support the mission of EB HOPE in helping those suffering from substance use disorders and help support family members and loved ones of those suffering.

 In November of 2015 EB HOPE created the Outreach Substance Abuse Drop-In Center, which is hosted on the first and third Thursdays of each month at the EB Community Covenant Church, #400 Pleasant Street.
 The Drop-In Center was created to help persons who are suffering from substance use disorders (SUDs), as well as to assist the family members, friends and loved ones of SUDs persons.
 More information on EB HOPE and its Drop-In Center can be found on its website, EB HOPE